 Decked seating area

-A view from a bedroom window - in 2011 we decided to paint our decking black and I think it works well.
-It shows off the planting and brings a contemporary feel - I love it!
+A view from a bedroom window - in 2012 we decided to change our softwood decking to hardwood and although hardwood is expensive, it is gorgeous and worth every penny!
+It changes to a reddy colour when it is wet.
+I designed it with a fluid shape to show off the planting and to bring a contemporary feel - I love it!

 I've chosen this photo because it just shows how brilliant plants are - 6 years ago when we moved here there was n't a single plant in the garden - look at it now!
 The garden looks to go on further because of a mirror which I've placed on the fence.

 Although it is only small, I wouldn't be without my little wildlife pond.
 It is incredible the number of frogs it attracts and these of course help with the slugs.
 The rose is Rosa 'George Best' - I fell in love with him when I was 14 and love the fact that I have him in my garden!